-- (1) Purpose.
-The Council promulgates these rules and certifies crime victim assistance programs under the authority granted by O.C.G.A. § 15-21-130, et seq. and O.C.G.A. § 35-6A-4. - (2) Definitions.
-For purposes of approving or certifying crime victim assistance programs, the following terms and phrases are defined as: - (a) "Certified crime victim assistance program" refers to any governmental or non-governmental program which has met the criteria established by the Council. - (b) "Certified human trafficking victim assistance organization" refers to a certified crime victim assistance program which also provides comprehensive trauma-informed services to child victims designed to alleviate the adverse effects of trafficking victimization and to aid in the child's healing, including, but not limited to, assistance with case management, placement, access to educational and legal services, and mental health services - (c) "Child" shall have the same meaning as provided for in O.C.G.A. § 15-11-2. - (d) "County" or "county governing body" refers to a county commission. - (e) "Court officer" refers to a person charged with the duty of collecting moneys arising from criminal fines ordered by a court and will generally be the clerk of the court. - (f) "Court" refers to a superior, state, probate, magistrate, municipal or other court that assesses or collects crime-based fines pursuant to Georgia law. - (g) "Crime" refers to any criminal offense defined by Title 16 of the Official Code of Georgia Annotated or any other applicable Code Section. - (h) "Eligible applicant" refers to any governmental entity or other organization that meets all applicable criteria set forth by the Council based on the eligibility requirements for subrecipient programs contained in the federal Victims of Crime Act of 1984 and the victim assistance rules promulgated by the Office for Victims of Crime, U.S. Department of Justice. - (i) "Fine" refers to any criminal fine or criminal bond forfeiture ordered by a court. - (j) "Trafficking" refers to the offenses of trafficking an individual for sexual servitude and trafficking a person for labor servitude as provided in O.C.G.A. § 16-5-46. - (k) "Victim" refers to any person against whom a crime has been perpetrated. - (I) "Victim assistance program" refers to any eligible governmental entity or other organization that coordinates and provides direct services to victims of crime.
+The Council promulgates these rules and certifies crime victim assistance programs under the authority granted by O.C.G.A.
+Title 15 Chapter 21 Article 8.

+(1) Definitions.
+For purposes of approving or certifying crime victim assistance programs, the following terms and phrases contained in O.C.G.A. §15-21-130 et seq. are defined:

+(a) "Certified crime victim assistance program" refers to any governmental or non-governmental program which has met the criteria established by the Council.

+(b) "County" or "county governing body" refers to a county commission.

+(c) "Court officer" refers to a person charged with the duty of collecting moneys arising from criminal fines ordered by a court and will generally be the clerk of the court.

+(d) "Court" refers to a superior, state, probate, magistrate, municipal or other court that assesses or collects crime-based fines pursuant to Georgia law.

+(e) "Crime" refers to any criminal offense defined by Title 16 of the Official Code of Georgia Annotated or any other applicable Code Section.

+(f) "Eligible applicant" refers to any governmental entity or other organization that meets all applicable criteria set forth by the Council based on the eligibility requirements for subrecipient programs contained in the federal Victims of Crime Act of 1984 and the victim assistance rules promulgated by the Office for Victims of Crime, U.S. Department of Justice.

+(g) "Fine" refers to any criminal fine or criminal bond forfeiture ordered by a court.

+(h) "Victim" refers to any person against whom a crime has been perpetrated.

+(i) "Victim assistance program" refers to any eligible governmental entity or other organization that coordinates and provides direct services to victims of crime.
 Victim assistance includes, but is not limited to, the following services: crisis intervention, emergency shelter, emergency transportation, counseling and criminal justice advocacy.

-- (3) Application for and Evaluation of Program Certification. - (a) The Council will conduct certification of programs on a biannual basis, in even-numbered years. - (b) Application guidelines and forms will be available from the Council upon request. - (c) Any victim assistance program seeking certification to receive funds authorized under O.C.G.A. § 15-21- 131 must submit a completed application with supporting documentation to the Council for consideration. - (d) No program will be certified that does not show proof that it: - 1.
-Assists victims with applying for compensation from the Crime Victims Emergency Fund; - 2.
-Coordinates services with any governmental entity and other organizations providing fundamental victim services within the county it is located or serves; - 3.
-Has on staff a graduate of the Georgia Victim Assistance Academy, the National Victim Assistance Academy (either by attendance or completion of Victim Assistance Training Online) or other program that certifies persons providing assistance to victims.
+(2) Application for and Evaluation of Program Certification.

+(a) The Council will conduct certification of programs on a biannual basis, in even-numbered years.

+(b) Application guidelines and forms will be available from the Council upon request.

+(c) Any victim assistance program seeking certification to receive funds authorized under O.C.G.A.

+§ 15-21-131 must submit a completed application with supporting documentation to the Council for consideration.

+- (d) No program will be certified that does not show proof that it: - 1.
+Assists victims with applying for compensation from the Crime Victims Emergency Fund;

+2. Coordinates services with any governmental entity and other organizations providing fundamental victim services within the county it is located or serves;

+3. Has on staff a graduate of the Georgia Victim Assistance Academy, the National Victim Assistance Academy (either by attendance or completion of Victim Assistance Training Online) or other program that certifies persons providing assistance to victims.
 Proof that a staff member is scheduled to attend a certifying program may allow provisional certification of the program.
-Having on staff a licensed professional in social work, psychology or related field may also satisfy this requirement; and - 4.
-Provides or will provide services to victims of crime.
-These services are categorized by the federal government and by the Council as follows: - (i) Crisis counseling - (ii) Follow-up - (iii) Therapy - (iv) Group treatment/Support - (v) Shelter/Safehouse
+Having on staff a licensed professional in social work, psychology or related field may also satisfy this requirement; and

+4. Provides or will provide services to victims of crime.
+These services are categorized by the federal government and by the Council as follows: